Close Menu

 In order to figure out your physical RFC when you have bone fractures, the SSA will examine your medical records.
 They will take into account what your doctor states in your medical records.
 Also, the SSA will review any statements from your doctors.
 They will also review records from the SSA’s doctors.

-TREATING DOCTOR STATEMENTS ABOUT YOUR NON-HEALING BONE FRACTURES
+TREATING DOCTOR STATEMENTS ABOUT YOUR BONE FRACTURES

 Your medical records should contain information about when your broken bone occurred.
 Likewise, your records should also include your diagnosis and document your ongoing symptoms.
 In most cases, an individual with a complex fracture may undergo a number of operations to help restore function to their leg or arm.
 Broken bones can also occur from other diseases like cancer or multiple myeloma.